Measurement Component

 layout.addWidget(self.graphics_widget)

-ScopeFoundry calls update_display()
+ScopeFoundry repeatedly calls update_display()

 def update_display(self):